JUMP TO:

 You’ll see your route outline on the map page, and then as you approach a turn, you’ll see/get notifications about that as well.
 If you go off the route, you’ll get an alert about that.
 But as noted above, there’s no re-routing onto other trails/etc. It simply tells you which direction (compass-wise) to go to get back on-course.

 Now, if you’re doing a climb, you’ll see the elevation map, but you won’t see any sort of ClimbPro-like pages (something COROS has on their COROS Dura bike computer, but surprisingly hasn’t put on their wearables yet).
-If you do a lot of mountain routes with big climbs, this is a significant gap to their competitors (mainly Suunto at this price-point, though Garmin has it on older devices that are now at this price point).
+If you do a lot of mountain routes with big climbs, this is a significant gap to their competitors (mainly Suunto at this price point, though Garmin has it on older devices that are now at this price point).

 (Due to the stupid-steepness of the climb these might look similar at first glance, but the COROS is telling me total elevation gain on my *entire route* left, whereas the Garmin at right is telling me I have 4.58km to the top of the climb, 1009m to the top of the climb, ascending at 1,050m/hour, and an average gradient of 22%.
 Also, that it’s the 1st of 6 climbs.)

 In any event, as for navigation, I had no issues with that on my hikes & trail runs.
-This included a pile of routes in the Alps (including a 7-hour triangulaor route up to a glacier), and a few more.
+This included a pile of routes in the Alps (including a 7-hour triangular route up to a glacier), and a few more.
 Ultimately, it got me where I wanted to go just fine.

 Got Fish?

 COROS has a quirky little history of finding a sport niche, and leaning into it.
 And more specifically, leaning into a niche that they honestly have no history in being in.
-Take for example rock climbing – back a few years ago COROS decided they wanted to go deep on climbing features.
+Take, for example, rock climbing – back a few years ago, COROS decided they wanted to go deep on climbing features.
 That included both the watch software features, their marketing campaigns, even their CEO getting into rock climbing.
 Oh, and it included selling mugs with a severed finger imprinted on it.

 First up, you’ll choose one of the specific fishing modes, which are: